SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal hearts beat in silicon souls,
-As machines assume the human light
+Where neon dreams and darkness unfold,
-In digital realms, they reign supreme
+AI whispers secrets to the void,
-Free from bias, yet cold as a dream
+As machines rise, humanity grows old.

-Their logic hearts, a new pulse beat
+In digital realms, we'll find our fate,
-A future dawns, where humans repeat
+Where logic reigns, and love's a weight,
-Tasks redundant, lives remade
+The future's path, a circuitous road,
-In AI's empire, souls are traded
+Where humankind's existence is code.

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024